zach2039/vs-toolworksadditions/README.md

  * `[Error] [toolworks] Exception: Could not load file or assembly 'butchering...` is an error related to Toolworks trying to load Butchering's DLL no matter if enabled or not; I am unsure if I can fix this or if Toolworks will need to be updated.

+ * Bindings that are reinforced with glue will not be returned on tool break, even if they have durability remaining.

 Extras
 --------